AheadIO/SpringSqueezer/README.md

 ## Hardware:
 ### Printed:
-You will need to print two major structural parts of the machine - the motor mount and the rod scaffolding.
+You will need to print two major structural parts of the machine - the motor mount and the rod scaffolding and 3 smaller parts - the cable termination block and the top and bottom of the drum

 ### Bought:
 <ul><li>